Linearizability of Saturated Polynomials: Analytic Families of Polynomial-like Maps

-Polynomial-like maps and analytic families of polynomial-like maps were introduced by Douady and Hubbard in \cite{DouadyHubbard1985}.
-In this section we review some of the definitions and results we are going to use, as well as prove a few small results of our own. \begin{definition} A \emph{polynomial-like map} of degree $d \ge 2$ is a triple $(f,U,V)$, where $U,V \subset \C$ are bounded simply connected domains with $\overline{U} \subset V$, and $f:U \to V$ is a proper analytic map of topological degree $d$.
+\begin{definition} A \emph{polynomial-like map} of degree $d \ge 2$ is a triple $(f,U,V)$, where $U,V \subset \C$ are bounded simply connected domains with $\overline{U} \subset V$, and $f:U \to V$ is a proper analytic map of topological degree $d$.
 The \emph{filled-in Julia set} of $(f,U,V)$, denoted by $K(f,U,V)$, is the set of all $z \in U$ such that $f^n(z) \in U$ for all $n \ge 1$.
 The \emph{Julia set} of $(f,U,V)$ is defined as $J(f,U,V) = \partial K(f,U,V)$. \end{definition} The definition is modeled on the dynamics of polynomials.
 In particular, every polynomial $f$ of degree $d \ge 2$ is polynomial-like of the same degree $d$, with $V = \D_r$ being a large disk, and $U = f^{-1}(V)$ its preimage.
 The Julia set and filled-in Julia set are the same in this case, no matter whether $f$ is viewed as a polynomial, or $(f,U,V)$ as a polynomial-like map.

 In the context of polynomial-like maps $(f,U,V)$, we treat $f(z)$ as undefined whenever $z \notin U$.
 E.g., when talking about a periodic point $f^q(z) = z$, it is understood that $f^k(z) \in U$ for $k = 0, 1, \ldots, q-1$, even if $f$ is the restriction of a map defined in a larger domain.
 Similarly, the preimage $f^{-1}(W)$ is defined as the set of all $z \in U$ such that $f(z) \in W$.